timcastillogill/CV/README.md

 ### Efficient and Flexible - Can you **time block** and adapt?

-2x Sentences on each point.
+~2x Sentences on each point.
   1. The experience related to the heading
-  2. What was it in your previous lifetime that helped you develop bullet point number 1.
+  2. What was it in your previous lifetime that helped you develop bullet point number 1.~

-Several times a day, five days a week, a class full of students act out the message, “coming, ready or not,” having the ability to step to the front of the classroom to carry out lesson plans.
-And having a contingency plan for backup, just in case the computer fails you!

-During Makers, being given a project with a two week allotment in Rails to arrive half way through and the course coach tells us "you have to move your front-end to React" - a framework none of us had used before.
-As a team, we remained agile and calm as we reorganised our time to ensure we reached the at least the MVP.
+A simulated experience during Makers when our 'client' required a switch of language implementation midway through the project.
+Implementing important agile methodologies and critical time blocking helped us reorganise and redistribute the necessary tasks.

 ### Discipline - 10,000 hours and counting

-In order to become a professional musician, I have had to be disciplined and focused, using systematic approaches in order to learn and practise efficiently.
-I use time blocks in order to better productivity.
+In order to become a professional musician, I have had to be disciplined and focused.
+I used systematic approaches in order to learn and practise efficiently and time blocks in order to better productivity.

 ### Reflective and Critical Thinking - What do you know now, that you didn't know this morning?

-An effective teacher is reflective and honest about the ‘what went well’ and the ‘even better if’ aspects of their teaching.
-This reflective practise facilitates self-development and best practice.

-Throughout my training as a software engineer I have kept a private journal, ensuring my progress was tracked and blockers not forgotten.
-This knowledge gave me confidence, independently, that I was overcoming obstacles and learning every single day.
+Throughout teaching and learning I have used the feedback loop to my advantage, providing a fantastic door to unknown perspectives and reflections with which to learn and develop from.
+My technical process has developed greatly throughout this course due to consistent practise and feedback.

 ## Experience